johnsonstephan/The-Ethernaut-CTF-Challenge-Solutions/README.md

 < 'The property infoNum holds the number of the next info method to call.'

 > x = contract.infoNum()
-// We expand the promise to reveal "42"
+// Expand the promise to reveal "42"

 > await contract.info42()
 < 'theMethodName is the name of the next method.'